-- 1. Drop-off: Monday-Friday from 7:15 AM to 7:55 AM - 2.
+- 1. Drop-off: Monday-Friday at 7:45AM to 8:25AM - 2.
 Have student(s) and backpacks ready when entering the loading zone. - 3.
 Please pull all the way forward in the loading zone and drop off students before you enter the parking lot.
 Move forward when the vehicle in front of you moves forward.
 (Please do not double park.) - 4.
-Do NOT park or leave your car unattended. - 5.
-Students are recommended to exit your vehicle on the passenger side, if possible.
-If a student must exit on the driver's side, please have them use caution. - 6.
-Once your student(s) has exited your vehicle, merge back into the left lane and follow it through the parking lot to the exit at the south end of the lot. - 7.
+Do NOT park or leave your car unattended in the loading zone. - 5.
 Security will be monitoring the loading zone and parking lot.
 Please follow instructions issued by security.